whereistanya/pygame_adventures/README.md

 Warning: it makes sounds.

-I don't have rights to the moana picture (obviously) and I forget where I found the shell, so I should replace them.
+I don't have rights to the moana pictures (obviously) and I forget where I found the shell, so I should replace them.
 The mud picture is legit mine at least.

 Sounds by Elizabeth :-D